zanseven007/generator-zyy-h5/README_en.md

 ## ISSUE

-**node-sass installation failed Solution**: because the installation of `node-sass` when it github Releases are hosted in the file `s3.amazonaws.com` above, and this site is always in the country network is not Stable, so we use `cnpm install` or Taobao mirror to download this file.
+**node-sass installation failed Solution**: because the installation of `node-sass` when it github Releases are hosted in the file `s3.amazonaws.com` above, and this site is always in the country network is not Stable, so we use `cnpm` , `yarn` or Taobao mirror to download this file.

 Directly run the following command